Mpox state-wide protocol for the supply and administration of the JYNNEOS vaccine.

 About this document

-This protocol provides information on JYNNEOS, a vaccine indicated for the prevention of smallpox and mpox disease in adults 18 years of age and older.
+This protocol provides information on JYNNEOS, a vaccine indicated for the prevention of smallpox and mpox disease in adults 16 years of age and older.
 JYNNEOS has been made available in Australia under Section 18A of the Therapeutic Goods Act 1989 (Cth).

 Vaccination will be offered to those who are determined to be at high risk of mpox infection, or susceptible to detrimental sequelae should they develop disease.
 At the direction of the NSW Chief Health Officer (CHO), vaccination may be advised for those at occupational risk of smallpox or mpox exposure, including staff working in high level biocontainment facilities or laboratory workers who are likely to be in close contact / care of patients or handling biohazardous samples from infected patients.

-This protocol is for use by health practitioners who have been identified by the CHO as vaccination providers and will order or administer the vaccine.
+This protocol is for use by health practitioners who have been identified by the CHO as vaccination providers and will order or administer the Vaccine.
 Compliance with this protocol is mandatory.

-Authorised settings for administration of the vaccine are limited to those designated by the CHO.
+Authorised settings for administration of the Vaccine are limited to those designated by the CHO.
 Vaccination in other settings is not legally permitted.

-This protocol contains protocols for JYNNEOS vaccine administration.
+This protocol contains protocols for:

 The requirements set out in this protocol are directions of the CHO for the purposes of the Therapeutic Goods (Medicines – MVA-BN) (Emergency) Exemption) (No.3) 2022 (as amended from time to time).